boromanx386/locAI/lokai/README.md

 1. Ensure full requirements are installed: `pip install -r requirements.txt`
 2. Check that model storage path has sufficient space (models are several GB)
 3. Verify CUDA is available for GPU acceleration (optional but recommended)
+4. If you encounter "CUDA out of memory" errors, the application will automatically unload models to free memory

+### GPU Memory Issues

+If GPU memory remains high after closing the application:

+1. Run the GPU memory cleaner utility: `python lokai/utils/clear_gpu_memory.py`
+2. Restart your GPU driver (Device Manager > Display adapters > Disable/Enable)
+3. Restart your computer if memory persists

+The application is optimized for 8GB+ GPUs, but if you have less VRAM, you may need to:
+- Use smaller models
+- Unload models manually between tasks
+- Use CPU mode for some operations

 ### TTS Not Working